Table of Contents [TOC]

 What is an SSL certificate?

-This authenticates the website, demonstrating that it is who that it claims to be, not hackers impersonating it.
+This authenticates the website, demonstrating that it is who it claims to be, not hackers impersonating it.
 An SSL certificate is a shield that protects the data from being intercepted.
-SSL cert is not a costly deal now; you will find many low-priced or cheap SSL certificate providers in the market.
+Installing an SSL certificate on a WordPress website is essential for ensuring the security and privacy of the information shared on the site.
+SSL certificates are no longer a costly deal; you will find many low-priced or cheap SSL certificate providers in the market.

 What is the purpose of an SSL Certificate?